FluxxField/bionic-reading.nvim/README.md

 ## Configuration

-If you are happy with the default options, simply call `setup` Please see configuration and default options code [here](bionic-reading.nvim/lua/bionic-reading/config.lua)
+If you are happy with the default options, simply call `setup`.

+Please see configuration and default options code [here](lua/bionic-reading/config.lua)

 ```lua
 -- example using lazy.nvim